 During the Cold War, the US and USSR battled for global dominance through conflicting culture, politics, and economics.
 Each nation began building up their nuclear arsenals as a deterrent – each believed that having these missiles that could potentially devastate the world would prevent an attack because the aggressor nation would fear retaliation.
 It was basically a global game of chicken, played right in our backyard, with no winner - the end result if anyone fired was mutually assured destruction.
 Luckily, we never went to war (and it really was sheer luck – we came uncomfortably close).

 We got to tour the Delta 01 facility, the control center for the 10 Minuteman Missiles that surround it.
 The Minuteman II intercontinental ballistic missile (ICBM) was a solid-fueled missile designed in the mid 1960’s to carry a single nuclear warhead over 6,000 miles within minutes.
-It was actually much nicer inside that I anticipated – looking very much like a normal ranch house, with a living room decked out straight from a 1980’s living room.
+It was actually much nicer inside that I anticipated – looking very much like a normal ranch house, with a shared recreational space decked out straight from a 1980’s living room.
 A kitchen, bedrooms, and guest rooms allowed the 8-person crew to live there for their 3-day shifts.

 The 8 ton blast door |